How to Start a Drop-in Conference

 - Need help?
 Try our “How to Initiate a Drop-in Conference” video on our Handouts and Workshop Videos page.

 - Looking for a WA who’s knowledgeable about a certain subject?
 View our WAs’ subject specialties.

-WAs can serve as “sympathetic first readers” for graduate students, working on higher order concerns such as interpreting prompts, paper organization and development, or checking citation format.
+Are you a graduate/SPS student?
+WAs can serve as “sympathetic first readers” for graduate/SPS students during drop-in hours, working on higher order concerns such as interpreting prompts, paper organization and development, or checking citation format.
 WAs may direct graduate students back to their professors if asked content-based questions they don’t feel qualified to answer or to Melissa Pavlik for grammar/ESL concerns.